Deals of the day-Mergers and acquisitions

 ** BNP Paribas is to expand further in Italy by buying full control of CARGEAS from insurer Ageas, as the French bank looks to step up cross-selling of products in Italy, where the business has been impacted by a recession.

 ** Hutchison Telecommunications Hong Kong Holdings Ltd said it was in talks with various parties regarding a potential sale of its fixed-line assets.

-(Compiled by Divya Grover in Bengaluru)
+** Italian shipbuilder Fincantieri will not go ahead with a plan to buy a stake in shipyard STX France if the Paris government backtracks on previously agreed conditions for the deal, Italian Industry Minister Carlo Calenda said.

+** Commodities trader Noble Group announced a dramatic overhaul that will involve a partnership with rival Mercuria, as it flagged assets sales, efforts to more than halve its staff numbers and a crippling quarterly loss.